Opinion: The real reason we’ve been given four days off for the jubilee

 The government might not have invented the jubilee, but they sure are using it to their advantage

 Call me a killjoy, but I am anything but inspired by the jubilee spirit.
-In fact, the red white and blue mania that has swept the nation has me feeling a little sick to my stomach.
-The Union Jack bunting and the garish flags bearing the Queen’s face and the double-page spreads telling us how to make coronation chicken sandwiches all strike me as tone-deaf at best, and a sinister distraction at worst.
+In fact, the red, white and blue mania that has swept the nation has me feeling a little sick to my stomach.
+The Union Jack bunting, the garish flags bearing the Queen’s face and the double-page spreads telling us how to make coronation chicken sandwiches all strike me as tone-deaf at best, and a sinister distraction at worst.

 Even if you set aside personal opinions about the royal family, or the very notion of monarchy itself, there’s something unsettling about this flag-wielding, trifle-eating agenda being thrust in our faces from all directions.
-Whilst we’re being told to roll out the bunting and spend the afternoon with neighbours we haven’t interacted with since those 8 o’clock clapping sessions, what is being hidden from sight?
+While we’re being told to roll out the bunting and spend the afternoon with neighbours we haven’t interacted with since those 8pm clapping sessions, what is being hidden from sight?

-Given this is a time when the divide between rich and poor is greater than ever, it feels all the more crass to celebrate an institution that represents inherited, hoarded wealth and unaccountable privilege.
-When parents are skipping meals so their children can eat, why are we spending £28 million of the taxpayers’ money on an establishment that embodies elitism and imperialism?
+Given that this is a time when the divide between rich and poor is greater than ever, it feels all the more crass to celebrate an institution that represents inherited, hoarded wealth and unaccountable privilege.
+When parents are skipping meals so their children can eat, why are we spending £28m of taxpayers’ money on an establishment that embodies elitism and imperialism?

 I know, I know.
 Some will say that if our nation is already gripped by the worst living conditions in decades, why not cheer everyone up with a four-day weekend and a little street party or two?
 But this weaponised nostalgia being churned out by the media and propelled by the government is not the work of plain patriotism – and it’s not there to give us all a jolly good time.